immutables/immutables.github.io/immutable.md

 Cheap refrence equality `==` check added to prevent copy of the same value by returning `this`.
 Also primitives has the same `==` value check (except for `float` and `double`).
 Full equality check or other specialized checks considered were omitted to be too heavy and might be expensive on it's own.

-It is very useful to change some of the attributes values, but have other collection attributes reference the same immutable value as before, instead of being rebuilt manually or by immutable object builder.
+Copy methods provide form of copying with structural sharing.
+It is very useful to change some of the attributes values, but have other collection attributes reference the same immutable value as before, instead of being rebuilt manually or by builder.
 New values will effectively share subgraphs of old values, which is desirable in many cases.

 What about collection and map attributes?
-While it is tempting to have a bunch of methods like `withItemAdded` or `withKeyValuePut`, they might require a lot of variation like _add last_ or _add first_ and will hide the fact of collection rebuilding, which is not always desirable for immutable collections.
-As of now, there's only simple value replacement for all attributes, but new collection values are guaranteed to be copied as immutable collections if they are not already.
+While it is tempting to have a bunch of methods like `withItemAdded` or `withKeyValuePut`, they might require a lot of variation like _add last_ or _add first_ and will hide the fact of collection rebuilding or rehashing, which is not always desirable for immutable collections.
+As of now, there's only simple value replacement for all kinds of attributes, but new collection values are guaranteed to be copied as immutable if they are not already.

-One of the frequently asked questions among developers using recent version of _Immutables_: how do I reset collection content while copying object by builder, `clear*` methods was recently removed from generated builders.
+One of the frequently asked questions among developers using recent versions of _Immutables_: how do I reset collection content while copying object by builder, `clear*` methods were removed from builders some time ago.

 * First of all, in any case that is more complex than the simplest ones, you should manually reconstruct collections.
 * Conside using `with*` methods to replace copied collection with other values